mingyuansung/mingyuansung.github.io/_posts/2014-11-18-LimeSurvey.md

 * EDEN will then update couple db content, then forward user again for example to http://localhost/app_dev.php/sourcelink/task/cm-data/370d7c72-2442-4aa9-b5c7-b0f2b2e992b7
 * Now this page will display a different content than above mentioned (you noticed this URL appears previously, right?).
 * It will show you survey already completed.
-* Two important code:
+* Two important piece of codes:
-* TaskControllerListener.assertTaskAccessibility() to check if continue loadin the task or not.
+* TaskControllerListener.assertTaskAccessibility() to check if continue loading the task or not.
-* ProfileRequestsController.openRequestsDataTable() to show the Active Reqeusts Section.
+* ProfileRequestsController.openRequestsDataTable() to show the Active Reqeusts Section listing.